Bangali (caste): Present circumstances

 The Bangali are strictly endogamous community, but have no system of gotras.
 They are generally divided into the Hindu and Muslim groupings, with no intermarriage between the two groupings.
 The Hindu Bangali trace their ancestry to a Shivai Ram Rajput, who is said to have immigrated from Bengal, while the Muslim Bangali claim to be Lodhi Pathans, who are said to have come from Bengal.
 Most Hindu Bangalis were followers of Sakhi Sarwar, however most are now orthodox Hindu.
 The Muslim branch are Sunni Muslims.

 The Bangali are a landless community, and are involved mainly in the rearing of donkeys, ox, fox, buffalos and goats, as well as collecting roots and other minor forest products.
 A great number are now employed as agricultural labourers.
 Each of their settlement contains an informal caste council, known as a biradari panchayat.
 The panchayat acts as instrument of social control, dealing with issues such as divorce and adultery.

 Haryana

 In Haryana, the Bangali are entirely Hindu, and have a village deity called Khera.
 They are further divided into clans, called gotras.
-Their main clans are the Gandhila, Guar, Bhambi, Panjpasia, Marar, Ladar and Kalandar.
+Their main clans are the Gandhila, Guar, Bhambi, Panjpasia, Marar, Ladar, Kalandar and bajania.
 Most Bangali are still employed as snake charmers, with a small minority who are now daily wage labourers.